-Consequently, mixing alcohol with medication like pseudophedrine puts you at risk for alcohol poisoning or overdosing on cold medications, since alcohol and pseudophedrine counteract each other’s side effects on the central nervous system.
-Additional dangers of taking pseudophedrine and alcohol together include nausea, vomiting, irregular heartbeat, anxiety, tremors and spiking blood pressure.
+Consequently, mixing alcohol with medication like pseudoephedrine puts you at risk for alcohol poisoning or overdosing on cold medications, since alcohol and pseudoephedrine counteract each other’s side effects on the central nervous system.
+Additional dangers of taking pseudoephedrine and alcohol together include nausea, vomiting, irregular heartbeat, anxiety, tremors and spiking blood pressure.

 Mixing Alcohol and Paracetamol (Tylenol)

 Paracetamol, a drug more widely known in America as acetaminophen or Tylenol, is toxic to the liver during overdose.
 In fact, people who suffer from acute liver failure usually have taken too much acetaminophen.
 Nausea and abdominal pain are common side effects of paracetamol toxicity, which can be fatal if not treated.